Skip to content

 All design services were delivered by MCA’s in-house engineering team, including a feasibility study of various strengthening options to the structural members of the bridge.

-• Esh Constructions have been appointed as a main contractor to undertake the proposed strengthening and refurbishment of the bridge.
+-Esh Constructions have been appointed as a main contractor to undertake the proposed strengthening and refurbishment.